Bringing the original YC model to biotech.

-- Part 3 will be titled “Scientist CEOs”, arguing why scientists should run their own companies.
+- Part 3 is titled “Scientist CEOs”, arguing why scientists should run their own companies.

-- Part 3 will be titled “The Next Genentech”, studying the history of this biotech pioneer and searching for the next great science company.
+- Part 5 will be titled “The Next Genentech”, on the search for the next great biotech company.

 Subscribe to my newsletter to be first to read my new essays, including the rest of this series.